ddablib/ddablib.github.io/DropFiles/5/API/TPJFormDropFiles.md

 **Applies to:** ~>5.0

-This non-visual component catches all `WM_DROPFILES` messages that are received by the form where it is placed.
+This non-visual component catches all `WM_DROPFILES` messages that are received by the form on which it is placed.
 The component therefore intercepts files dragged from Windows Explorer and dropped anywhere on the form, including the non-client areas.
 Use _TPJFormDropFiles_ whenever you just need to catch files anywhere on the main window without bothering about which particular control the files are dropped on.

 ## Methods

 _TPJFormDropFiles_ defines no new methods.

 ## Properties

+Only those properties added or modified by _TPJFormDropFiles_ are listed here.
+All other inherited properties are omitted.

 | Property | Description |
 |:---------|:------------|